gzalles/dsc160_final_group15/README.md

 ## Discussion

 After running into countless setbacks in the form of DataHub crashes, internet outages, and many Tensorflow errors; we were finally able to get an output from our GAN.
 Our initial plan was to be able to analyze different aspects of generated works by movement or genre.
-However, due to our setbacks we were only able to do ___.
+However, due to our setbacks we were only able to do retrieve the final images shown in the results section, which while they have vaguely discernable shapes, do not quite yet look like paintings.

 This project can be considered culturally innovative as it deals with generating artwork in a similar style to artists that are renowned internationally for their talent.
 Through this project we are somehow learning from their style and creating another by using the data we have gathered.
 By doing so there could be a way to understand more about the different art styles and periods that were not evident by simply looking at the art pieces with the human eye.
 The possibility of being able to potentially compute the difference between the art styles could help reduce some ambiguity among them as well.